Multiple Perspectives on the Self in SLA

-In this talk, I will explore the potential and pitfalls of viewing the self as a complex dynamic system.
-I will begin by explaining my rationale for taking this perspective and will consider the challenges it poses for researchers.
-I will conclude by reflecting on possible directions for self research.
+In this talk, I explore the potential and pitfalls of viewing the self as a complex dynamic system.
+I begin by explaining my rationale for taking this perspective and will consider the challenges it poses for researchers.
+I conclude by reflecting on possible directions for self research.

 My Roots, My Language: Self, Identity and Heritage Languages